 As always, this army allows for troop customization, and thanks to the five Chaos marks, units gain different abilities.
 But keep in mind that most lists tend to use the same ones, with Nurgle and Khorne being the most popular, and Slaanesh and Tzeentch being reserved for more specific uses—like a Tzeentch sorcerer in a matching-mark unit to cast spells with a +1 bonus.

 Warhammer Fantasy Chaos had some sharable units with other books.
-Can they pick other units in this edition too?
+Can Chaos Warriors Old World pick other units too?

 This army shares units with the Beastmen, such as the Dragon Ogres, Chaos Giant, or Shaggoth, since the release of the game, along with others added via the Arcane Journal (Warhammer Chaos Old World features unique units like the Chaos Giant Spawn, which is very popular in the current meta).